altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *He rounded a corner and took them off*
 ~He took a moment to catch his breath~
 *He dropped the empty jacket down in the corner*
+*He balled the holster in his fists*
 }
 {
 'Okay, timing and finesse - you got this'
 ~He waited for her to round the corner~
-*She did so in a hurry*
+*He faced away from where she would round the corner* ~Running steps approched~
+*Kent Walked backwards*
 *He had her back to her, waving at someone*
-*Kent Walked backwards*
 ~Alice had not turned yet~
-*Kent tossed the gun-strap on the other side of the corner* *He then continued crossing the street, towards central park* *He turned around and faced the park*
+~He watched her scan the crowd - continung his backward walk~ *Kent tossed the gun-strap on the other side of the corner* *He then continued crossing the street, towards central park* ~He saw her spot the jacket~
+*He turned around and faced the park*
-~He couldn't see her, but neither could she see his face~ ~He was halfway though the street before he heard a muttering~ 'Okay,what is she doing?'
+~He couldn't see her, but neither could she see his face~ ~He was halfway though the street before he heard a muttering~ ~A horn honked in his ear - and yet: he still heard her quite voice~ 'Okay,what is she doing?'
 ~Kent watched everyone - and was almost prepared for the sudden stop~ *He stopped*